 10 Days |

-Considered among the oldest of religions, Buddhism thrived to India in the 3rd century BC.
+Considered among the oldest of religions, Buddhism thrived to India in 3rd century BC.
 Thousands of Buddhist pilgrims come to India to search for utter serenity and to treat their eyes with Buddhist destinations and to get enlightened thereafter.
-These tourist spots are famous for different stages of Buddha’s life – from birth to sermons to death.
+These tourist spots are famous of different stages of Buddha’s life – from birth to sermons to death.

+Board your train to Lucknow from Delhi and upon reaching Lucknow, drive directly to Sravasti.
 The city of Sravasti located on the banks of river Rapti has been one of the largest cities during Buddha’s lifetime and he had spent a large part of his life here.
 Apparently, Buddha is said to have spent 25 years (rainy seasons as referred to in the legends) in Sravasti – 19 years he was in Jetavana monastery and 6 in the Pubbarama monastery.

-The next morning take a road trip from Sravasti to Lumbini – the birthplace of Buddha which is termed as a UNESCO World Heritage Site and is considered as the holiest place for the Buddhists.Lumbini is separated into eastern and western zones – the The Ravadin monasteries and the Mahayana and Vajrayana monasteries respectively.
+The next morning take a road trip from Sravasti to Lumbini – the birthplace of Buddha which is termed as a UNESCO World Heritage Site and is considered as the holiest place for the Buddhists.Lumbini is separated into eastern and western zones – the Theravadin monasteries and the Mahayana and Vajrayana monasteries respectively.

 Lumbini proudly showcases a number of ruins of ancient monasteries, a sacred Bodhi tree, an ancient bathing pond, an Ashoka pillar and the Mayadevi temple at the place where Buddha was born.
 Mayadevi, as Rupa Devi (the mother of Lord Buddha) is worshipped here by several Hindus who consider Buddha as Lord Vishnu.